Domestic Violence Lawyers in Morris County

 - Homicide

 The Prevention of Domestic Violence Act allows you to file a civil and criminal complaint against the offender as long as you’re at least 18 years old or an emancipated minor who has been abused by a family or household member.
-If you need help with this step or want to know more about your legal options as a victim of domestic violence, call our Morris County, NJ, law firm for legal representation.

 What Can You Do as a Victim of Domestic Violence?